imdreamrunner/yogurt.cloud/README.md

 All messages have a shared format as below.

 * Call ID: A unique 2 byte ID for a service call.
-* EOM: Indicating if the message is the last packet for a message.
+* EOM: Indicating if the packet is the last packet for a message.
+* EOC: Indicating if the message is the last message of a call.
 * Packet ID: A 4 byte integer representing the fragment ID for current message.
 * ACK Packet ID: Next packet expected from sender, for replying message only.
 * Packet Body: Data in the packet.